 Made from soy, TVP replicates ground meat extremely well!
 It creates a dish that’s higher in protein, and lower in carbohydrates, compared to lentil Shepherd’s pie.

-Ingredients and Substitutions for Vegan Shepherd’s Pie
+Vegan TVP Shepherd’s Pie Ingredients

 There are two parts to this recipe, including a base layer of TVP/ veggies and the top layer of mashed sweet potato.
 All ingredients should be easy to source.